Top 5 Dental Procedures for Senior Health

 However, proper oral care can become more challenging with age, leading to minor or major dental problems.
 Take a look below at the following list of dental procedures for seniors and how they help address common geriatric dental concerns.

 Gum disease is one of the most common senior dental problems, caused by the buildup of bacteria in the mouth from poor oral care.
 Substandard nutrition and tobacco use also cause gum disease, and certain diseases like anemia, cancer, and diabetes can also increase the risk.
-Gum disease can lead to tooth loss, root decay, and periodontitis.
+Gum disease can lead to tooth loss, root decay, and periodontitis. learn more about gum disease treatment services

 When tooth loss is widespread, dentures can be used to replace a full arch of missing teeth.
 Dentures must be properly cleaned on a daily basis, and if they become ill-fitting, patients should get a new set as soon as possible to prevent the onset of stomatitis, an inflammation of the gum tissue caused by loose dentures.